-We are developing ADHD medications capable of achieving true once-daily dosing using our internally developed PTR drug delivery platform technology.
-Our CTx-1301 and CTx-1302 drug candidates both contain three releases of active pharmaceutical ingredient combined into one small tablet dosage form (smaller than many comparable single dose ADHD products).
-Each release of API is separated with a proprietary EBL, a functional excipient that is designed to gradually erode throughout the day to provide controlled drug release at specific time intervals, allowing for a target efficacious period of up to 16 hours.
+We are developing medications capable of achieving true once-daily dosing using our internally developed PTR drug delivery platform technology.
+Our CTx-1301, CTx-1302 and CTx-2103 drug candidates contain three releases of active pharmaceutical ingredient combined into one small tablet dosage form (smaller than many comparable single dose ADHD products).
+Each release of API is separated with a proprietary EBL, a functional excipient that is designed to gradually erode throughout the day to provide controlled drug release at specific time intervals, allowing for a favorable target efficacious period.